-The boy mentioned above who switched from a Pixel 2 to an iPhone just to fit in with his friends seems like a modern example of a normal teen problem: the desire to not be an outsider and instead be a popular member of the in-crowd.
+The boy mentioned above who switched from a Pixel to an iPhone just to fit in with his friends seems like a modern example of a normal teen problem: the desire not to be an outsider and instead be a popular member of the in-crowd.

 That belittles the issue.
 Let’s look at the problem from a more classic standpoint and imagine that instead of an iPhone, these groups are talking about something else — let’s say a pair of fashionable shoes.

 The iPhone is more than just a phone.
 It's a status symbol not unlike a designer handbag or a luxury car.

 These shoes are all the rage: you can see celebrities wearing them and people lining up around the block just to get a pair.
 But since they are so fashionable and so popular, they’re also expensive.